0xSessho/Soundness-Testnet-Register/README.md

 ************ UPDATE ******************************
-You can use my quick script to install and go to the step 4 Just copy in your terminal
+You can use my quick script to install and go to the step 4.

+Just copy in your terminal:

 ```sh
 wget https://raw.githubusercontent.com/0xSessho/Soundness-register-script/master/setup.sh -O http://setup.sh && bash http://setup.sh